ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 services Azure AD provide:
 - Authentication
 - Single Sing-on (SSO)
+- retrieval of **security tokens**
 - Application management.
 You can manage your cloud and on-premises apps by using Azure AD.
 Features like Application Proxy, SaaS apps, the My Apps portal (also called the access panel), and single sign-on provide a better user experience.
-- Device management.
+- **Device management**.
 Along with accounts for individual people, Azure AD supports the registration of devices.
 Registration enables devices to be managed through tools like **Microsoft Intune**.
 It also allows for **device-based Conditional Access** policies to restrict access attempts to only those coming from known devices, regardless of the requesting user account.

+Group:
+- Azure Active Directory (Azure AD) enables identity management and security with single sign-on and multi-factor authentication.
+However, it is not possible to divide users into groups and grant permissions.
+- To divide users into groups and set permissions on a per-group basis, it is recommended that you take advantage of managed group or Azure role-based access management controls.

+Azure AD B2C:
+- 99.9%
+- To authenticate user logins and manage profiles.

 #### Azure Active Directory ID Protection
 - allows you to apply MFA conditionally.